zdanek/maverick/modules/vision.md

 ### Collision-avoidance-library
 Intel RealSense Collision Avoidance Library is a library/tool for investigating collision avoidance strategies.
 It uses Intel RealSense cameras for depth perception and allows different detection methods and avoidance strategies.
 It is not intended to be an end-user service but more a system for developers to investigate collision avoidance.
 Further information can be found here:
 https://github.com/01org/collision-avoidance-library/wiki
-Maverick provides collision-avoidance-library as a pre-installed and pre-configured vision component.
-It is not installed by default, to install it set a localconf parameter:
+Maverick provides collision-avoidance-library as a pre-installed and pre-configured vision component in the OS images.
+It is not installed by default when building Maverick from scratch, to install it set a localconf parameter:
 `"maverick_vision::collision_avoidance": true`
 The coav-tool is controlled by maverick service *coav*, so to start and stop the service:
 `maverick start coav`
 `maverick stop coav`
 To configure it, alter configuration file *~/data/config/vision/coav.conf* and restart to activate the changes: `maverick restart coav`.

+### Orb_slam2
+Orb_slam2 is installed and configured as part of the OS images, but is not installed by default when building Maverick from scratch, as it takes a lot of resource and is really an experimental/academic project - of limited real-world use.
+To enable it, set localconf parameter:
+`"maverick_vision::orb_slam2": true`

+### RTAB-Map
+Like Orb_slam2, RTAB-Map is installed as part of the OS images, but is not installed by default when building Maverick from scratch as it takes a lot of resource to compile and install.
+To enable it, set localconf parameter:
+`"maverick_vision::rtabmap": true`

+### CUAV
+CUAV is an image processing module for MAVProxy.
+It is installed by default.
+For more information, please see the [official documentation](http://canberrauav.github.io/cuav/build/html/index.html).